MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Memory Protection Unit (MPU) is a hardware unit that provides memory protection.
-A MPU allows a privilegied software to define memory regions and a policy for each memory region.
-The policy defines who can access the memory.
+An MPU allows privileged software to define memory regions and their policy.
+The policy describes who can access the memory.

-For example, the heap and stack of a task can be configured to be accessible from this task only.
-If another task, or a device driver attempts to access the memory region, an exception is generated.
+For example, configure the heap and stack of a task to be accessible from the task itself only.
+The MPU generates an exception if another task or a device driver attempts to access the memory region.

-If applicable, the MPU should be configured to protect the application.
+If applicable, configure the MPU should to protect the application.

 * Check the RTOS documentation if it supports MPU.